V4Fire/Client/src/form/b-form/README.md

 The component provides a bunch of methods to reset/clear/validate values of associate components: `reset`, `clear`, `validate`.
 To submit the data manually, use the `submit` method.
-Also, the component provides some getters to access associated components: `elements`, `submits`, `values`.
+Also, the component provides some getters/methods to access associated components: `elements`, `submits`, `getValues`.

 ### Validation